 - The Sabbatical Leave recipient agrees to return to the University for at least one full academic year following completion of their leave or else agrees to reimburse the University the amount paid to the recipient during their Sabbatical Leave.

 - Faculty members desiring to make an application for a Sabbatical Leave are encouraged to take advantage of opportunities for partial financial support from external funding agencies, other universities, industrial units, etc. Various offices of the University may assist in planning such funding, where possible.
 However, the availability of external funds shall not prejudice the decision regarding granting a Sabbatical Leave.

 - A faculty member that has been awarded a Sabbatical Leave shall still be eligible for leaves of absence with or without pay under the existing policy of the University regarding leaves for research, illness, recovery of health or maternity.
 Such leave time taken by a faculty member may not be credited toward service time for sabbatical eligibility.

-- A Sabbatical Leave holder shall not be penalized by exclusion either from salary increases or from consideration for promotion to which s/he would normally be entitled had s/he remained on campus.
+- A Sabbatical Leave holder shall not be penalized by exclusion either from salary increases or from consideration for promotion to which they would normally be entitled had they remained on campus.